Brene Brown’s Atlas of the Heart hearkens the homeschool mama to listen to her heart (& her kids’ hearts).

 - I am able to consider how I can go about asking for what I need.

 - I am more able to create boundaries where I may need them.

 Here’s what you can do to build self-awareness into your homeschool routine:

-- Schedule a mindfulness moment into my device.
+- Schedule a mindfulness moment on my device.

-- When the alarm rings, stop, breathe, I ask myself “How am I feeling?”
+- When the alarm rings, stop, and breathe, I ask myself “How am I feeling?”